webpagearshi/capstone-project/starter_file/README.md

 <a name="result-hyper"></a>
 ### Results
-The best performing model has n_estimators value 10 and min_samples_split value 4 and the accuracy of the model is 0.8837209302325582
+**Result** -The best performing model has n_estimators value 10 and min_samples_split value 4 and the accuracy of the model is 0.8837209302325582
 We have used the RandomForest algorithm.
-The model can be improved by experimenting with other classification models like Logistic Regression, Ridge Classifier and SVM.
+**Improvement Suggestion**-The model can be improved by experimenting with other classification models like Logistic Regression, Ridge Classifier and SVM.
 We can also experiment with continuous hyperparameters instead of discrete values.

 **RunDetails for Hyperdrive Model**